 After the manuscript has been entered, the next step is to check out.
 Here we will ask you for your personal information (Name, Address, etc.).
 IF YOUR BILLING ADDRESS IS THE SAME as the Author Address, you can just fill out the Billing address portion and check the box at the top to populate the Author Address.
 IF THE BILLING ADDRESS IS DIFFERENT from the Author Address, you will need to fill in both.
 This page is also where we will accept your credit card information under our secure credit card services.
-The standard fee is $99 for the Writer’s Edge Services.
+The standard fee is $99 for Writer’s Edge Service Author Submissions.
 If you have a coupon code, you will need to click on the box at the top and fill in the code, then click “ENTER” or it will not take your coupon.
 Once you have all the information correct, click “SUBMIT.”

 We suggest you consider getting these materials written, organized, and ready before you click to start, so you can expedite the submission process.

 After you enter in your submission, you’ll be taken to the checkout page.
 Upon successful completion of payment, you’ll receive a confirmation of your manuscript and payment.
 Your manuscript will then be assigned an editor.
 Please allow 30 days for your manuscript to be reviewed.
 If you haven’t heard from your editor by that time, please feel free to contact us.

 Think about the back cover copy of a good book.
 Try to describe in a few words the essence and “hooks” that will convey your book’s content in the best possible way.
 Here is a sample of a book that landed a publisher:

 Jane Grey’s life was fine.

 Fabulous career: check.
 Faithful friend: check.
 Serving in the church nursery: check.
 Lather.
 Rinse.
 Repeat.